-In addition to the routine Science lessons, there are a number of additional learning opportunities in which the School partakes: The annual School Science Day is a day in which all the School (including Foundation Stage) learn Science for the whole day.
-On this day local Scientists from the community are invited in to talk about their jobs and to do activities with the children.
-Other Scientists and Science organisations visit the School throughout the year including Science and Engineering Experiments for kids (SEEK), STIMULS students from Cambridge University, Scientists from Johnson Matthey, Solar for Schools, Scientists from the Royal Society of Chemists, NAPP Scientists, British Antarctic Centre and Scientists from Cambridge University Science outreach groups.
+In addition to the routine science lessons, there are a number of additional learning opportunities in which the school partakes: The annual school Science Day is a day in which all the school (including Foundation Stage) learn science for the whole day.
+On this day local scientists from the community are invited in to talk about their jobs and to do activities with the children.
+Other scientists and science organisations visit the school throughout the year including SEEK, STIMULS students from Cambridge University, Scientists from the Royal Society of Chemists, NAPP scientists, British Antarctic Centre and scientists from Cambridge University science outreach groups.